zinmyoswe/Django-Ecommerce/README.md

 <hr class="dotted">

-It is an E-commerce system built in Django.
-It contains all the essentials for adding products and use PayPal and Stripe as payment systems.
+Ecommerce website built with Django 2.2.3, Python 3.7.3, and AWS(still working on it)

 ## About this Project:

-It is an E-commerce system built in Django.
-It contains all the essentials for adding products and use PayPal and Stripe as payment systems.

 The repository is a start point for most of my professional projects; for this, I'm using as a part of my portfolio, feel free to use wherever you want.
 I'll be happy if you provide any feedback or code improvements or suggestions.

-# Django-Ecommerce

-Ecommerce website built with Django 2.2.3, Python 3.7.3, and AWS(still working on it)

 ![image](https://user-images.githubusercontent.com/29988949/65267147-499fc580-dac9-11e9-90e8-eccbc93c7c3a.png)